postlund/pyatv/docs/development/stream.md

 Early support for streaming audio files via RAOP is also supported (even for non-Apple TV devices).
 MP3, wav, FLAC and ogg files are supported.
-Devices that require any kind of password or authentication is not supported at this stage.
+Devices that require a password are only supported for the AirTunes/RAOP protocol, not the AirPlay protocol.

 In the external interface, AirPlay (including RAOP) support is implemented via the {% include api i="interface.Stream" %} interface.